supermarin/YosemiteSanFranciscoFont/README.md

 2. I assume no liability for improper installation or improper use.
 3. You must be a registered Apple Developer to use these fonts.
 Do not download if you don't have a paid Apple Developer Program account.
 4. These fonts will *only* work as Helvetica Neue system replacement fonts.
 If you attempt to use them differently, they **will not work**!
+5. While San Francisco “Text” is recommended by Apple for smaller sizes (mainly user interfaces), the “Display” face has much better letterspacing and kerning.
+If you prefer the Text face, install the files in the “Text Face (alternate)” folder.